pzq123456/LSGI524A/assiment1/24037665g_PanZhiQing.md

 For better visualization, I wrote a simple random color generator.
 The generator uses the HSL color space to control the color of adjacent categories in different hues, and uses a seed to ensure that the generated colors are the same each time.
 You can check the [source code](https://github.com/pzq123456/LSGI524A/blob/9c8977566ddef15294ed6decdd2c6611fdc86c8b/assiment1/webpages/main.js#L132-L180) for more details.

+We can find a super cluster (0, red in the figure) in the east of the city, especially in the downtown area (near the lake harbor).
+Considering the characteristics of the DBSCAN algorithm, this cluster may be due to the close distance between these stations, which also indirectly indicates that the traffic in the downtown area is better.
+We can extract the boundary of this cluster as a service area.
+Other clusters may be due to the long distance between stations or poor traffic between stations, and these stations can be assigned to different service areas.

 Because the minimum category is only 2 instead of 3, otherwise we can use the point set centroid algorithm to get the center of each category, and use the convex hull algorithm to get the boundary of each category.
+The boundary of each category can be used as a service area.